 It can, however, be hard to take apart beautiful original pieces, so be sure you're ready for a new lease of life for your jewels.
 Dibben has recently converted a beautifully made antique brooch into nine rings.
 "The family couldn't justify keeping it as a brooch - they didn't wear it - so we are now using the diamonds to make a recycled eternity ring for the client and her three daughters, as well as diamond stacking rings for her five granddaughters' 21st birthdays."

-It’s no wonder the idea is catching on; one discarded necklace transformed into a handful of heartfelt rings adds up very nicely indeed.
+It’s no wonder the idea is catching on; one discarded brooch transformed into a handful of heartfelt rings adds up very nicely indeed.

 Jon Dibben stacking rings, made with diamonds from an inherited brooch.